East Africa’s Finest. Always.

 We believe that every cup of tea should be bright, delicious and bursting with full flavour.
-That’s why we source our blended and single origin black teas exclusively from the finest East African tea estates, from Rwanda through to the Great Rift Valley in Kenya, where the very best teas are to be found.
+That’s why we source our blended and single origin black teas exclusively from the finest tea estates across East Africa, from Rwanda through to the Great Rift Valley in Kenya, where the very best teas are to be found.

-In this part of the world, tea bushes grow more slowly, in lush volcanic East African soil and ideal conditions, developing greater flavour before they are individually hand-picked for quality.
+In this part of the world, tea bushes grow more slowly, in lush volcanic soil and ideal conditions, developing greater flavour before they are individually hand-picked for quality.

 “Our dedication to quality ensures that all of our tea leaves are hand-plucked.”

-The geography and climate at Pfunda means it is uniquely placed to produce tea of unparalleled flavour and taste.
-This equatorial region’s altitude of 1460-4500 metres above sea level, high rainfall and volcanoes along the Congo-Nile Crest provide the ideal conditions and rich soil that are integral to growing outstanding East African tea.
+The geography and climate of East Africa means it is uniquely placed to produce tea of unparalleled flavour and taste.
+This equatorial region’s altitude of 1460-4500 metres above sea level, high rainfall and volcanoes along the Congo-Nile Crest provide the ideal conditions and rich soil that are integral to growing outstanding tea.

 “The year-round growing season ensures consistency in product quality.”